ali-johnston/ebird_sdms_DD_paper/README.md

 # eBird Analysis WoodThrush

-This repository contains the code and data to reproduce the analyses in a paper currently in review:
+This repository contains the code and data to reproduce the analyses in a paper published in Diversity and Distributions:
 Johnston, Hochachka, Strimas-Mackey, Ruiz Gutierrez, Miller, Auer, Kelling, Fink.
-Analytical guidelines to increase the value of citizen science data: using eBird data to estimate species occurrence, (In review)
+(2021) Analytical guidelines to increase the value of community science data: An example using eBird data to estimate species distributions. _Diversity and Distributions_.

 For a more general and comprehensive guide to analysing eBird data, including more code, comments, and explanations, we recommend this alternative source of code:
-Strimas-Mackey, Hochachka, Ruiz-Gutierrez, Robinson, Miller, Auer, Kelling, Fink, Johnston.
+Strimas-Mackey, Hochachka, Ruiz Gutierrez, Robinson, Miller, Auer, Kelling, Fink, Johnston.
 2020.
 Best Practices for Using eBird Data.
 Version 1.0. https://cornelllabofornithology.github.io/ebird-best-practices/.
 Cornell Lab of Ornithology, Ithaca, New York. https://doi.org/10.5281/zenodo.3620739

+Here is a brief description of the scripts in this repo, that only produce the analyses and figures in the published paper.

 ## Processing the data